Civil Society Covenant

 This page is free to all

-A governing body must make sure it has enough trustees.
-The board can do this by having a clear plan for recruiting.
-To help, it’s a good idea to evaluate the board each year by considering these questions:
+Charity boards must make sure they have enough trustees.
+It’s a good idea to evaluate the board each year by considering the following questions.

 • Have you got enough trustees with the right knowledge, experience and skills?